 We emphasize again that we did not use the weak continuum hypothesis (as Shelah does in [She09, Chapter II]).
 We pay for this by using tameness (in Fact 11.3).
-Note that all the results of [She09, Chapter III] will apply to such a frame.
-Even though part of Shelah's point is that ω -successful good λ -frames extend to ($\geq \lambda$)-frames, this is secondary for us (since tameness already implies it).
+Note that all the results of [She09, Chapter III] apply to our ω -successful good frame.

+Recall that part of Shelah's point is that ω -successful good λ -frames extend to $(\geq \lambda)$ -frames.
+However this is secondary for us (since tameness already implies that a frame extends to larger models, see [Bon14a, BVb]).
 Really, we want to extend the good frame to longer types.
 We show it is possible in the next section.